securitytxt/securitytxt.org/README.md

 ## Contributing

-We welcome contributions from the public.
+We are open to contributions from the public.

 ### Using the issue tracker 💡